arthurdysart/ChargeTracker/doc/manual_install.md

 When possible, installation via the [quick start guide](../README.md#quick-start) is recommended as the following instructions have been automated using [Insight Pegasus](https://github.com/InsightDataScience/pegasus).

-All technologies and their dependencies must be manually installed on each cluster node.
+Without Pegasus, all technologies and their dependencies must be manually installed on each cluster node.
 Instructions for Cassandra, Kafka, and Spark installation are available via [Insight Data Science: Engineering Ecosystem](https://github.com/InsightDataScience/data-engineering-ecosystem/wiki).

 From the Cassandra master node, initiate the Cassandra service (stores calculated metrics):
 ```